 It’s the ultimate weekend getaway if you are from the Netherlands, Germany or France!
 Even if you can only do Bruges in one day, you’ll get plenty done in this compact UNESCO-heritage listed city center.

-In this guide, I will show my must-see recommendations, but also my things to see, what to eat, and some recommended hotels.
+In this Bruges itinerary, I will show my must-see recommendations, but also my things to see and do, what to eat, and some recommended hotels.
 Here’s all you can get up to when you have a weekend in Bruges, Belgium!

 About Bruges Belgium